bundabrg/BetonQuest/docs/10-Compatibility.md

   * control_select - Space separated actions to select.
 Can be any of 'jump', 'left_click', 'sneak'
   * control_cancel - Space separated actions to select.
 Can be any of 'jump', 'left_click', 'sneak'
   * control_move - Space separated actions to move selection.
 Can be any of 'move', 'scroll'
+  * npc_name_type - Type of NPC name display.
+Can be one of: 'none', 'chat'
+  * npc_name_align - For npc name type of 'chat', how to align name.
+One of: 'left', 'right', 'center'
+  * npc_name_format - How to format the npc name